-Marketing funnels have been used by companies to manage the sales process for more than a century.
+Companies have used marketing funnels to manage the sales process for more than a century.
 At the beginning of the funnel, the leads may not even consider making a purchase.
 However, they might be “qualified” depending on the action that they have taken (for example, registering in a webinar).

-Leads progress down the funnel as they become aware of the products and services through various interactions (as in social media or other marketing materials).
-From here their interests grow and until they convert and become customers.
+Leads progress down the funnel as they notice the products and services through various interactions (as in social media or other marketing materials).
+From here, their interests grow until they convert and become customers.

 Building a well-defined sales funnel helps brands understand the prospect’s interest in the products and services.
-This is why tracking prospects through the funnel can determine how each lead should be approached.
-It is the best way to know what products, services or content should be pitched to them at any point in time.
+Therefore, tracking prospects through the funnel can determine how to approach each lead.
+It is the best way to know what products, services or content you should to pitch to prospects at any point in time.

 Getting this timing right prevents losing leads by spamming them with too much information or giving them the hard sell too early.
-This is why moving prospects through the funnel is often called “nurturing.”
+Therefore, moving prospects through the funnel is often called “nurturing.”